Blog

 What is a franchise?

+A franchise must include a franchisor and at least one franchisee.
 The franchisor is the business or individual that sells the right to use its products or services to another business or individual.

 The franchisor:

-• allows the franchisee to use a name which is associated with the franchisor;
+• Allows the franchisee to use a name which is associated with the franchisor;

-• exercises continuing control over the franchisee; and
+• Exercises continuing control over the franchisee; and

-• provides assistance to the franchisee (for example, advice on finding and acquiring premises).
+• Provides assistance to the franchisee (for example, advice on finding and acquiring premises).

 The franchisee is the business or individual that purchases the rights to use the franchisor’s products or services.
 The franchisee will periodically have to make payments to the franchisor.